matee8/char_rnn/README.md

 The model's operation can be conceptualized in several stages:

+-   **Weights Initialization**: Parameters (weights) within the network layers are initialized using specific strategies prior to training.
 -   **Input representation**: Raw character sequences are first transformed into a dense, continuous numerical format via an **embedding layer**.
 -   **Sequential processing**: The embedded sequence is then fed into a